informatica-unica/lip/toyparser/README.md

   | Error msg -> Error msg
 ```

-The thick arrow operator helps us make the code of the evaluator a lot more succint and readable.
+The thick arrow operator helps us make the code of the evaluator a lot more succinct and readable.
 The case for `Add`, for example, simplifies to:

 ```ocaml
 | Add (e1,e2) ->